 A core objective of the Schuman Centre’s mission is to engage actively with the world of practice through policy dialogue and executive training.
-The Schuman Centre transforms academic research into policy-relevant outputs, and and applies the fruits of its research to the most critical challenges of our time.
+The Schuman Centre transforms academic research into policy-relevant outputs, and applies the fruits of its research to the most critical challenges of our time.
 We organise workshops, seminars and restricted roundtables, as well as executive training courses where academics and policy-makers get together to exchange knowledge and build solutions to complex problems.
 Many of these events are organised in accordance with Chatham House rules to foster open discussion in an environment of trust.

 A number of Schuman programmes have developed executive training courses in various niche areas, notably, banking and finance, regulation, media and communication and the judicial sphere.
 Faculty is drawn from the EUI and across the world.
 The executive training courses are offered on a residential basis in Florence and online, with a growing number of hybrid formats.
 The courses target the needs of diplomats, policy-makers, practitioners from the private sector and international organisations, bankers, regulators, judges, journalists and researchers.